-I have no plans to create CDs.
-All songs will be available as free, downloadable music files on SpiritualEldercare.com.
-I’m also planning to add them to streaming services such as Spotify, SoundCloud, and/or Pandora.
+I have no plans to create CDs, but you are welcome to make your own.
+All song files are available as free, downloadable music files.
+In 2020, I’m planning to add them to streaming services such as Spotify, SoundCloud, and/or Pandora.

-The bulk of these funds pay for studio time, musicians, and copies of sheet music.
+The bulk of funds paid for studio time, my nine professional musicians, and copies of sheet music.
 I don’t make any profit doing this ministry.
 But I do believe in paying artists, such as sound engineers and musicians, for their work.

 Are donations tax-deductible?

 Sorry, no. Spiritual ElderCare is not set up as a nonprofit (at least not yet).
-If you are part of an organization or foundation that requires a tax receipt for donations, please let me know.
+If you’re part of an organization or foundation that requires a tax receipt for donations, please let me know.

-What will you do with any extra money that’s raised?
+What will you do with any additional donations?

-Any money raised above the goal will go directly to other Spiritual ElderCare expenses.
+Any donations go directly to other Spiritual Eldercare expenses.
 My wish list includes:

-What’s your long-term goal as a chaplain for elders?
+What’s your long-term goal as a chaplain for elders with dementia?